Council is committed to recycling and reusing as much of our waste as possible, reducing the amount we send to landfill.

 Easy steps to reduce your rubbish

-The following steps can dramatically reduce what ends up in your rubbish bag each week:
+The following steps can help reduce what ends up in your rubbish bag each week:

 - Buy products that use less packaging (economy size, refills or concentrates).